YaleOpenLab/opensolar-archive/README.md

 Other relevant contract layers include risk mitigation processes to deal with payment breaches (i.e. end-user doesn't pay for energy), and the issuance/minting of Renewable Energy and Carbon Certificates based on the kWh energy reported by the IoT devices.

 #### STACK LAYOUT
 The full open source stack needs to cover all layers, from the energy and IoT hardware through the blockchain and into the front-end and user experience.
 ![StackLayers](docs/figures/FullStack.png)

 ### PAYMENT ARCHITECTURE USING STELLAR

+#### Why Stellar
+Stellar has some design tradeoffs compared to Ethereum, especially with regard to the concept of "state" in Ethereum.

+Stellar does not support a Turing complete VM like Ethereum nor a stack based system like Bitcoin.
+Instead, it provides a standard set of operations which are decided at the protocol level and offers SDKs to build upon the platform.
+While limited in function, stellar possesses powerful fundamentals which could be used to partially replicate the notion of state in Ethereum.

+#### Payment Architecture Overview
 The diagram below explains the general payment logic between investors, recipients and other project entities.
 The payment architecture of this is built on the Stellar blockchain which enables fiat and stablecoin interactions, and digital assets (explained below) that act as proof of payment or debt and can be fungible.
-The integration of the IoT devices (eg. the powermeter) is what drives payments once the project is fully deployed.
+The integration of the IoT devices (eg. the powermeter) on the IoT Hub is what drives payments once the project is fully deployed.
 ![Payment Architecture](docs/figures/PaymentArchitecture.png)

 There are different approaches to onboard a user (which either deposits or removes funds) onto the platform running on the stellar blockchain.
 Broadly, this can be split into two categories depending on whether the platform can use a bank that acts as an anchor and stablecoin issuer on Stellar.